eyza-cod2/zpam3/README.md

 ####  WWW downloading must be enabled.
 Set sv_wwwDownload and sv_wwwBaseURL
 - You have to enable www downloading via cvar /sv_wwwDownload 1 and specify a download url via cvar /sv_wwwBaseURL "url".
-- If you dont have any url, you can use /sv_wwwBaseURL "TODO"
+- If you dont have any url, you can use /sv_wwwBaseURL "http://cod2x.me/zpam320"
 - This is to make sure fixed maps are downloaded in fast way for players

 ####  Old pam detected in main folder.
 Delete following iwd file: